Additivemenu/spoonlee1/Udemy/NodeJs-Microservices/P2-ticket-sales/docs/readme.md

 # need this to route request into minikube k8s cluster:
 minikube tunnel
-# need this because minikube tunnel only works with LoadBalancer type services
+# need this because minikube tunnel only works with LoadBalancer type services, while The ingress-nginx-controller service is of type NodePort, not LoadBalancer.
 kubectl patch svc ingress-nginx-controller -n ingress-nginx -p '{"spec": {"type": "LoadBalancer"}}'
 ```